 What is the evolution strategy for the language?

-Is nuBASIC compatible with other BASIC dialects?
+Is nuBASIC compatible with other dialects of BASIC?

 Is nuBASIC free?

-How do I get documentation on nuBASIC?
+How can I access documentation on nuBASIC?

 Why C++11, and what is C++11?